 Bar in Charing Cross

-I have actually never met someone who doesn’t like a Mr Fogg’s Bar and I can certainly understand why.
-Hailing from the successful Inception Group (who also look after the amazing Cahoots) have opened a fifth Mr Fogg’s bar in Charing Cross.
+Hailing from the successful Inception Group (who also look after the amazing Cahoots) Mr Fogg’s have opened a fifth bar in Charing Cross.

 Mr Fogg’s Society of Exploration is all about celebrating exploration and adventure!
 The location right near Charing Cross where he started his adventure is certainly apt.
 The bar will take customers on a thrilling journey around the world complete with train carriage, map room and hidden wonders.